 What links the anchoring effect to a commercial negotiation?

 The anchoring effect occurs in people’s minds on different occasions and situations.
 But let’s focus on developing a commercial negotiation.
 If we analyze the process of purchasing a good or service, especially in the B2B context, it is based on commercial trading: a negotiation.
-The seller starts by proposing a price and from here begins the negotiation phase between the seller and the potential buyer in which both try to close the deal most advantageously for them.
+The seller starts by proposing a price, and from here begins the negotiation phase between the seller and the potential buyer, in which both try to close the deal most advantageously for them.

-A negotiation can be implemented in 2 different ways: if the buyer has a precise idea of the price, given by benchmark or target price, or if he does not have a precise idea of the price.
+A negotiation can be implemented in 2 different ways: if the buyer has a precise idea of the price, given by benchmark or target price, or if he does not have an accurate view of the price.
 In cases where the buyer may have a “benchmark” price or a target price in mind, then the seller must be able to know the “benchmark” price or the reference target price to “anchor” it at the highest possible level.
 If, on the other hand, the buyer does not have a precise idea of the price, then the seller will have an additional advantage in the first move.
-Have you ever noticed that in most cases it is the initial price that gives the basic setting to the whole negotiation?
+Have you ever noticed that in most cases, it is the initial price that gives the basic setting to the whole negotiation?
 In fact, the initially proposed price becomes the reference point for subsequent counter-proposals that will be used to arrive at the final agreement.

 The first-mover advantage for the seller